Contact Lens Rebate

 |

-Documents You'll Need For A Contact Lens Rebate
+Documents You'll Need for a Contact Lens Rebate

 Most contact lens rebates require more than simply purchasing the qualifying product.
-Manufacturers typically ask for documentation that proves you purchased the correct lens, in the required quantity, during the promotional period.
+Manufacturers typically ask for documentation that proves you purchased the correct contact lens, in the required quantity, during the promotional period.
 Gathering these documents early can make the submission process much smoother.

 While requirements vary by manufacturer, most rebate programs ask for some combination of the following:

-- Itemized receipt showing the product purchased, quantity, and purchase date.
+Itemized receipt showing the product purchased, quantity, and purchase date.

-- Order confirmation for online purchases.
+Order confirmation for online contact lens orders.

-- Proof of purchase from the retailer.
+Proof of purchase from the retailer.

-- Completed rebate form submitted online or by mail.
+Completed rebate form submitted online or by mail.

 Keeping digital copies of your receipt and order confirmation can help if you need to verify information later or check the status of your rebate claim.

-Do Contact Lens Rebates Apply Automatically At Checkout?
+Do Contact Lens Rebates Apply Automatically at Checkout?

 In most cases, no. Contact lens rebates are usually separate from the checkout process and require a submission after your purchase is complete.
 Even if your order qualifies for a rebate, you may still need to complete a claim form and provide supporting documentation before receiving the rebate.